 About Longfin previous case in a brief

-According to the SEC, Longfin obtained the aforementioned qualification by falsely representing in SEC filings that the company was principally managed and operated in the U.S. However, in reality, Longfin operations, assets, and management remained offshore.
+According to the SEC, Longfin obtained the aforementioned qualification by falsely representing in SEC filings.
+Longfin said that it was principally operating in the United States.
+However, in reality, Longfin operations, assets, and management remained offshore.

 In April 2018 the court ordered to freeze the proceeds from trading operations worth more than $ 27 million, from the illegal distribution and sale of restricted shares of Longfin Corp.